AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

    - Warnings or errors in the console

    Note
-   🗒 If performance issues occur, feel free to open an issue to discuss improvements.
+   :memo: If performance issues occur, feel free to open an issue to discuss improvements.

 7. (Recommended) Visualize the schema with [`react-diagram-visualizer`](https://github.com/AmiraBasyouni/react-diagram-visualizer) to see how the component tree renders.